matthewp/views-the-hard-way/readme.md

 * __Maintainability__: Despite the reputation of imperative code being difficult to maintain, views written with Templates the hard way are *extremely* maintainable.
 This is because they follow strict conventions (you'll learn these later).
 These conventions ensure you always know where to look in a view.
 Additionally it follows a *props down, events up* model that makes data sharing straight-forward.
 * __Browser support__: Code written in this manner is supported by all browsers; full-stop.
 We do use events to make passing data back up the component tree and our examples use a newer, nicer API, to do that, but you can use an older technique (discussed in the compatibility section) to get you back to at least IE9.
 But if you want to go further back than that even, substitute passing functions as props instead of using events and you can use this technique in IE6 if you want.
 And it will be by far the most performant solution you'll find.
 * __Easier to debug__: Using this approach stack traces become shallow (usually only a few function calls).
 This is because there are no layers between events and your code.
 Everything is your code, and as long as you name your functions, you'll get incredible stack traces that make it easy to trace where something goes wrong.
+* __Functional__: This doesn't differience the techique vs *all* frameworks but it's worth pointing out at a benefit. *Templates the Hard Way* is not functional in the immutable sense; there are definitely mutations; but it is functional in the sense that you're dealing with plain functions (no classes in sight) and without side-effects outside of the view's local state.

 ## The structure

 Enough with the arguments for now, let's talk about the structure.
-A view component written with *Templates the Hard Way* looks like the following:
+A view component written with *Templates the Hard Way* looks like the following.
+This is a full __hello world__.
+From here we'll break down each part and explain it on its own.

+Once you understand each part you know how to build components/views using this pattern it's everything you need to know.

 ```js
 const template = document.createElement('template');